Skip to main content

 ./internal/scripts/pipeline-image build

-Since the Request Pipeline is a series of containers, we can easily test individual images in isolation.
-We can provide an example /input to mimic what Kratix would do when it executes the pipeline and assert that the correct /output is written.
+Since the Pipeline contains a series of containers, we can easily test individual images in isolation.
+We can provide an example /kratix/input to mimic what Kratix would do when it executes the pipeline and assert that the correct /kratix/output is written.

-To test this lets create a sample /input/object.yaml Resource Request in the internal/request-pipeline/test-input/ directory with the contents below
+To test this lets create a sample /kratix/input/object.yaml Resource definition in the internal/configure-pipeline/test-input/ directory with the contents below

 apiVersion: promise.example.com/v1